SpyGuard/SpyGuard/README.md

 ### Smartphone analysis best practices

 * Do the interception in a public place (library, restaurant, train station...) or common place (office, home...);
-* Intercept the network communications of the device for at least 10 minutes;
+* Intercept the network communications of the device for at least 15 minutes;
-* Interact with the analysed device during the interception (reboot it, take a photo, send a message...);
+* Interact with the analysed device during the interception (reboot it, take a photo, send an SMS...);

 ### SpyGuard and Stalkerware threat